sabifo4/sabifo4.github.io/README.md

-# Understanding computational evolutionary biology
+# Personal website

-I am Sandra Álvarez-Carretero, a PhD student at [**dos Reis Lab**](dosreislab.github.io) research group at [Queen Mary University of London](http://www.sbcs.qmul.ac.uk/).
+I am Sandra Álvarez-Carretero, a post-doctoral researcher at at [Ziheng Yang Lab](http://abacus.gene.ucl.ac.uk/) at [University College London](https://www.ucl.ac.uk/biosciences/departments/genetics-evolution-and-environment).

-My main project is focused on elucidating the evolutionary history of species through time by combining two sources of information: molecular data (genomes) and morphological continuous data (fossils).
-In order to do this, I am using and/or developing various bioinformatics tools focused on bayesian statistics.
-The main programming languages I use for this project are R, Perl, and bash.
+My main research interest is focused on developing and using computational methods to elucidate the evolutionary history of species through time by combining two sources of information: molecular data and morphological quantitative data.

-With this website, I aim to provide an overview of the different approaches we use and/or develop at the lab.
-You can visit it here: [Bridging computer science, statistics, and biology](https://sabifo4.github.io/)
+You can visit my personal website here: [Bridging computer science, statistics, and biology](https://sabifo4.github.io/)